goenning/rendergun/README.md

 ## Use Case

-It's becoming very common for developers to build public websites using client-side rendered libraries built with Javascript, such as React, Vue.js and Angular.
-While these are great for building interactive websites, if not used correctly, they can hurt Search Engine Optimization (SEO).
+It's common for developers to build client-side rendered websites using Javascript.
+While this is great for building interactive websites, if not used correctly, it'll definitely hurt the Search Engine Optimization (SEO) and index ranking.

-Most of these libraries provide a way to do Server-Side Rendering (SSR), which is the perfect solution for SEO.
+Most libraries provide a way to do Server-Side Rendering (SSR), which is perfect for SEO.
 But SSR is not always possible, so a **Pre-rendering** application such as Rendergun is another solution.

-Rendergun uses a real browser to load your page, execute the JavaScript, build the DOM and retun the HTML as a string.
+**Rendergun** uses a real browser to load your page, download all assets, execute the JavaScript, build the DOM and retun the HTML as a string.
 This string can then be returned as a response to web crawlers such as Google, Bing, DuckDuckGo, etc.

 Pre-rendering is recommended by Google.
 Visit [https://developers.google.com/search/docs/guides/dynamic-rendering](https://developers.google.com/search/docs/guides/dynamic-rendering) to learn more.